 It’s one of the greatest, if not the greatest mystery of our Faith, that Jesus is fully God and fully man.
 We profess this belief in the Nicene Creed.
 But does Sacred Scripture really claim that Jesus is God Incarnate?
 Where does the Bible say that Jesus “the Only Begotten Son of God, born of the Father before all ages … came down from heaven, and became man?”
 Well, it doesn’t say it in those exact words, but the Bible does affirm that Jesus is God Incarnate.

 After saying this, his detractors “took up stones to throw at him.”
 They considered his words blasphemous.
-For Jesus was claiming that even though he is “a man” — who could even be killed — he pre-exists Abraham.
-What is more, he takes God’s Holy Name, “I AM,” for himself (cf. Exodus 3:14).
-Later in John’s Gospel, Jesus once again says to those who came to arrest him, “I AM he,” and “when he said to them, ‘I AM he,’ they drew back and fell to the ground” (John 18:5).
+For Jesus was claiming that even though he is “a man” —who could even be killed—he pre-exists Abraham.
+What is more, he takes God’s Holy Name, “I AM,” for himself (see Exodus 3:14).
+Later in John’s Gospel, Jesus once again says to those who came to arrest him, “I AM he,” and “when he said to them, ‘I AM he,’ they drew back and fell to the ground” (see John 18:5).

 There are many more passages that speak of Jesus’ divinity and humanity.
 Indeed, John speaks of how “every spirit which confesses that Jesus Christ has come in the flesh is of God, and every spirit which does not confess Jesus is not of God” (1 John 4:2-3).
 So belief in the Incarnation is essential to our Faith.
 But why?
 Why is it so essential for us that God became man?

-The Catechism, drawing from Sacred Scripture, provides four reasons for why God became man for us (cf. Catechism of the Catholic Church, nos.
-457-460):
+The Catechism, drawing from Sacred Scripture, provides four reasons for why God became man for us (see Catechism of the Catholic Church, 457-460):

 - To give us the “power to become children of God” (John 1:12) through the grace of the sacraments.
 “See what love the Father has given us, that we should be called children of God; and so we are” (1 John 3:1).

-On this day, many Catholics around the world celebrate the feast of the Epiphany — also called the Theophany by Eastern Catholics — a celebration of the “Divine Manifestation” in Christ.
-It is a fitting time for us to reflect upon the mystery of the Incarnation.
-So, as you pray and go about your day, consider how much God loves you.
-God became man not just to save you, but to enable you to “become a partaker in the divine nature” (cf. 2 Peter 1:4).
-Jesus, who is God’s Son by his very nature, by becoming man, has enabled you to be a child of God by grace.
+God became man not just to save you, but to enable you to “become a partaker in the divine nature” (see 2 Peter 1:4).
+Jesus, who is God’s son by his very nature, by becoming man, has enabled you to be a child of God by grace.
 Through baptism, God “sent the Spirit of his Son into your heart, crying, ‘Abba!
-Father!’” (cf. Galatians 4:6).
+Father!’”
+(Galatians 4:6).
 Alleluia!